-F. All vehicles that are transporting fugitive dust emitting materials on public roads shall be covered with a tarp to reduce the emissions or must use a method that is equally effective in reducing the emissions.
+F. All vehicles that are transporting fugitive emissions emitting materials on public roads shall be covered with a tarp to reduce the emissions or must use a method that is equally effective in reducing the emissions.

-G. Any material that is deposited, other than street deicing and/or traction materials, on any paved public roadway on which vehicular travel is not restricted, that could be reentrained as fugitive emissions shall be cleaned or removed within 24 hours of deposition.
+G. Any material that is deposited, other than street deicing and/or traction materials, on any paved public roadway on which vehicular travel is not restricted, that could be reentrained as fugitive emissions shall be cleaned or removed as soon as possible or no more than 24 hours after deposition.
 The cleaning or removal process shall be conducted so that minimal fugitive emissions are generated.

 H. Cleaning of Paved Surfaces.
 Deposited materials shall be cleaned up by using a vacuum sweeper or other method pre-approved by the Air Quality Division.
 Sufficient water shall be used to prevent or minimize fugitive dust during sweeping activities.
 The use of a dry mechanical broom or compressed air to clean up deposited materials is prohibited.

+8.34.080 Requirements for controlling fugitive emissions using reasonably available control technology.

-8.34.100 Reasonably available control technology requirements.
-Any construction site, parking and/or outdoor storage area, or continuous operation as defined by this chapter, or political subdivision responsible for maintaining public roads shall provide for reasonably available control technology to prevent fugitive emissions from becoming airborne.
+Any construction site, parking and/or outdoor storage area, or continuous operation as defined by this chapter, or political subdivision responsible for maintaining public roads, shall provide for reasonably available control technology to prevent fugitive emissions from becoming airborne.
 If the reasonably available control technology selected proves to be insufficient for controlling fugitive emissions, additional measures shall be required.
-The controls may include, but not be limited to the following practices: A. For activity involving the removal or alteration of natural or pre-existing ground cover including, but not limited to road construction, land clearing, excavating, grading, earthmoving, dredging or demolition: 1.
-Use of water to control fugitive emissions from disturbed areas or other work activities; 2.
-Applying chemical stabilizer or dust palliative; 3.
-Minimization of area disturbed; 4.
-Reclamation of disturbed areas as soon as possible during the planting season, if the completion of grading and/or construction activities fall outside of a planting season reclamation shall be completed at the start of the next planting season; 5.
-Vehicular speed limitation; 6.
-Routine cleaning of paved areas with a vacuum sweeper, as necessary, to remove any materials deposited through tracking or erosion that may become reentrained.
-Any other method of cleaning shall be submitted in writing to the Air Quality Division for approval prior to the start of cleaning: 7.
-Maintenance of a trackout control device at all site access points to prevent tracking onto the public rights-of-way, private driveways or parking areas where fugitive dust may become reentrained; 8.
-Minimization of dust from open trucks or onsite storage piles; and/or
+The controls may include, but not be limited to, the following practices:

+A. For activity involving the removal or alteration of natural or pre-existing ground cover including, but not limited to road construction, land clearing, excavating, grading, earthmoving, dredging or demolition:

+1. Use of water to control fugitive emissions from disturbed areas or other work activities;

+2. Applying chemical stabilizer or dust palliative;

+3. Minimization of area disturbed;

+4. Reclamation of disturbed areas as soon as possible during the planting season, if the completion of grading and/or construction activities fall outside of a planting season reclamation shall be completed at the start of the next planting season;

+5. Vehicular speed limitation;

+6. Routine cleaning of paved areas with a vacuum sweeper, as necessary, to remove any materials deposited through tracking or erosion that may become reentrained.
+Any other method of cleaning paved areas shall be submitted in writing to the Air Quality Division for approval prior to the start of cleaning;

+7. Maintenance of a trackout control device at all site access points to prevent tracking onto the public rights-of-way, private driveways or parking areas where fugitive dust may become reentrained;

+8. Minimization of dust from open trucks or onsite storage piles; and/or